adelga/AndroidCloud4All/SystemSettingHandler/readme.md

 ## Elements in the results
 Curently, SystemSettingParams can modify this params:
-- Brightness
-- Time off screen.
-- Dim screen.
+- system settings.
-- Default notification sound.
-- Default ringtone.
+- Default sounds.
-- System Sounds.
+- Volumes.

-Some of these results are dynamic data.
+(see the complete parameters-list on http://wiki.gpii.net/index.php/Android_SystemSetting_Handler ) Some of these results are dynamic data.
 These dynamic values can be modified by the operating system, the user or the enviroment.
 The other results are static.
 They are about model of the device, Brand, screen size, etc.
 Here are the static results:
 - device identifier (Model, brand)